|Values are valid only on day of printing.|

-Average fecal nitrogen excretion is approximately 2 g/day, but fecal nitrogen excretion is highly variable, especially in conditions resulting in excessive protein catabolism.
+Average fecal nitrogen excretion is approximately 1-2 g N/24 hours.
 Significantly abnormal excretion rates, resulting in negative nitrogen balance, may be associated with severe stress due to multiple trauma, head injury, sepsis, or extensive burns.
-Elevated values >2.5 g total fecal nitrogen/24 hours are usually found in cases of chronic progressive pancreatitis.
-The goal with therapy for a depleted person is a positive nitrogen balance of 4 g to 6 g nitrogen/24-hours.
+Elevated values >2.5 g N/24 hours may be consistent with chronic progressive pancreatitis.
+The goal with therapy for a depleted person is a positive nitrogen balance of 4 to 6 g N/24 hours.

 Measurement of both urine and fecal nitrogen is necessary for the accurate determination of nitrogen balance.

-Specify length of collection period and total weight of entire stool specimen.
+Specify length of collection period (duration of either 24, 48, 72, or 96 hour) for entire stool specimen.

 <16 years: not established

 1. Morse, MH, et al: Protein requirement of elderly women: nitrogen balance responses to three levels of protein intake.
 J Gerontol A Biol Sci Med Sci.
 2001 Nov;56(11):M724-730

 2. Phinney SD: The assessment of protein nutrition in the hospitalized patient.
 Clin Lab Med 1981;1:767-774